Constantinople: 1261–1453: Palaiologan Era and the Fall of Constantinople

 Although Constantinople was retaken by Michael VIII Palaiologos, the Empire had lost many of its key economic resources, and struggled to survive.
 The palace of Blachernae in the north-west of the city became the main Imperial residence, with the old Great Palace on the shores of the Bosporus going into decline.
 When Michael VIII captured the city, its population was 35,000 people, but, by the end of his reign, he had succeeded in increasing the population to about 70,000 people.
 The Emperor achieved this by summoning former residents who had fled the city when the crusaders captured it, and by relocating Greeks from the recently reconquered Peloponnese to the capital.
 Military defeats, civil wars, earthquakes and natural disasters were joined by the Black Death, which in 1347 spread to Constantinople, exacerbated the people's sense that they were doomed by God.

+Castilian traveler and writer Ruy González de Clavijo, who saw Constantinople in 1403, wrote that the area within the city walls included small neighborhoods separated by orchards and fields.
+The ruins of palaces and churches could be seen everywhere.
+The aqueducts and the most densely inhabited neighborhoods were along the coast of the Marmara Sea and Golden Horn.
+Only the coastal areas, in particular the commercial areas facing the Golden Horn, had a dense population.
+Although the Genoese colony in Galata was small, it was overcrowded and had magnificent mansions.

+By May 1453, the city no longer possessed the treasure troves of Aladdin that the Ottoman troops longingly imagined as they stared up at the walls.
+Gennadios Scholarios, Patriarch of Constantinople from 1454 to 1464, was saying that the capital of the Empire, that was once the "city of wisdom", became "the city of ruins".

-In 1453, when the Ottoman Turks captured the city, it contained approximately 50,000 people.
+When the Ottoman Turks captured the city (1453) it contained approximately 50,000 people.
+Tedaldi of Florence estimated the population at 30,000 to 36,000, while in Chronica Vicentina, the Italian Andrei di Arnaldo estimated it at 50,000.
+The plague epidemic of 1435 must have caused the population to drop.